networknext/next/docs/datacenter_and_relay_naming_conventions.md

 * google.losangeles.2
 * amazon.virginia.5

-In cases where there is only one datacenter in a city, the number may be omitted.
+In cases where there is only one datacenter in a city for that seller, the number may be omitted.

 * i3d.istanbul
 * stackpath.newyork